- Ages 0 to 5

 Aquatics

-The 2026 Aquatics Guide is making a splash Thursday, April 30!
+The 2026 Aquatics Guide is here!
 Dive in and explore everything the Paris Community Pool has to offer — from swimming lessons to programs, schedules, and more.
 Don’t miss out on planning your best summer yet!

 Swimming at the Paris Community Pool